PATIENT RIGHTS AND RESPONSIBILITIES

 3. Follow all facility rules and regulations that affect patient care and conduct.

-4. Refusal of Treatment: Accept responsibility for your actions if you refuse treatment or do not follow the health care practitioner’s instructions.
+4. Accept responsibility for your actions if you refuse treatment or do not follow the health care practitioner’s instructions.

-7. Role in Patient Safety: Report any perceived or identified safety issues related to your care or the facility’s physical environment.
+7. Report any perceived or identified safety issues related to your care.

 1. WE WILL NOT TOLERATE any threatening or aggressive behavior toward our staff.
 Assaults and batteries against our staff are crimes and may result in a criminal conviction.
 All staff have the right to conduct their work without fearing for safety.